SimonCropp/Argon/docs/JsonPath/QueryJsonSelectTokenWithLinq.md

 # Querying JSON with JSON Path and LINQ

-This sample loads JSON and then queries values from it using a combination of `Argon.Linq.JToken.SelectToken(System.String)` and LINQ operators.
+This sample loads JSON and then queries values from it using a combination of `Argon.JToken.SelectToken(System.String)` and LINQ operators.

 <!-- snippet: QueryJsonSelectTokenWithLinq -->
 <a id='snippet-queryjsonselecttokenwithlinq'></a>